To watch the webinar that inspired this blog post, please go here.

 - Empowering the Users: Users can take charge of their mental and physical health, following their own trends over time.
 No need to gamify the experience or operationalize sending the data to customers, they have access to vital signs monitoring from any smartphone, tablet, or laptop at any time, augmented by your own management dashboard behind the scenes.
 Your customers don’t need any medical knowledge or technical support, it’s as simple as taking a video selfie.
 And most importantly for compliance and privacy use cases – they can delete the data any time they wish.

 - Ease of Use, Anywhere: Unlike wearables, Binah.ai’s vital signs monitoring can be accessed from any device with a camera, even offline, leveling the playing field for customers anywhere in the world, even in emerging economies.
-Our measurements are continuously tested and found to have medical-grade accuracy, so no second-guessing your customers, either.
+Our measurements are continuously tested and found to have high levels of accuracy, so no second-guessing your customers, either.

 - Adding Comprehensive Data to Decision-making: eKYC should be more than demographic profiling.
 Add data to the most important moments of truth.
 This could be anything from establishing a client’s financial well-being to testing a health insurance claim, empowering healthcare staff to complete remote medical checks, or adding dynamic underwriting to your yearly check-in.